lbalbi/PPI_GO_injection/README.md

 dataset_RGOFULL_NR is a dataset with non-redundant annotations to the Full GO and randomly split between train/validation/test;

+dataset_SGOFULL_TRAIN is a dataset with training proteins' non-redundant annotations to the Full GO and split between train/validation/test by protein species;

 dataset_RGOFULL_TRAIN is a dataset with training proteins' non-redundant annotations to the Full GO and randomly split between train/validation/test;

-dataset_RGOFULL_TRAIN is a dataset with training proteins' non-redundant annotations to the Full GO and split between train/validation/test by protein species;

 dataset_SGOGEN is a dataset with annotations to the GO Slim Generic and split between train/validation/test by protein species;